saleor/saleor.io-learn/product/fetching-products.md

 }
 ```

-Let's define the export statement in `components/index.ts` for this component, so that we can directly import it from `@/components` later on.
+Now, let's define the export statement for this component in `components/index.ts`, so we can import it directly from `@/components` later on.

 ```tsx{3}
 // components/index.ts